OlofHarrysson/iths-data-engineering-group-alexnet/README.md

 ## Pull Request Practice

-🐢 Tommy the Brave Turtle 🐢
-In a peaceful pond, Tommy the Turtle lived with his friends.
-One day, a baby duckling named Daisy got lost in the nearby forest.
-Tommy, being the bravest turtle, volunteered to find her.
-Through thick bushes and over fallen logs, Tommy searched tirelessly.
-Will he be able to find Daisy and bring her back safely to the pond?
-Follow Tommy's courageous journey and find out!

 🐠 Sammy the Adventurous Fish 🐠
 In a vibrant coral reef, Sammy the Fish swam happily with his colorful friends.
 But Sammy dreamed of exploring the vast ocean beyond.
 One day, he gathered his courage and set off on an adventurous journey.
 Along the way, he encountered dangerous predators and mesmerizing underwater wonders.
 Will Sammy fulfill his dream and return safely to his friends in the coral reef?
 Dive into Sammy's daring escapade and discover the wonders of the deep sea.